bcgov/entity/rfcs/rfc-registry-namespace-connectivity.md

 # Adoption strategy

-Common services and adapting the business services to use them will be managed via individual stories and tickets, making it no differnet than any other feature added to the environment.
+Common services and adapting the business services to use them will be managed via individual stories and tickets, making it no different than any other feature added to the environment.
 The joining of the namespaces just provides the capability for better, or in some cases the only access to common services.

 # Unresolved questions